J0ker-spec/Website-Wireframe-for-Football/README.md

-#Football Agency Sierra Leone – Wireframe
+Football Hub Sierra Leone

+Wireframe and Complete Website Build

-This repository contains the basic wireframe design for a football agency website.
-The wireframe outlines the layout and structure for five main pages: Home, Players, Matches, Contracts, and Contact.
+This repository contains the wireframe and the full front end implementation for the Football Hub Sierra Leone website.
+The project shows how the agency’s content is structured, designed, and presented across five core pages: Home, Players, Matches, Contracts, and Contact.

+The README focuses on clarity so anyone opening the repo understands what the project contains, how the layout works, and how to navigate the files.

-Purpose
+Project Purpose

-The goal of this wireframe is to present a clean, professional layout showing how information will be organized and displayed before development begins.
+The project aims to
+• show the planned structure of each page
+• guide the front end layout before the backend is added
+• give a clean starting point for future improvements such as filtering, player profiles, and match data integration

+The wireframe and website code work together.
+The wireframe explains the layout.
+The website demonstrates the final look.

 Pages Included

+Each page follows an eight column grid based on the original plan.

+• Home Page
-	•	Home Page: Agency introduction, featured players, and partners
+Introduction, featured players, partner section, and quick navigation blocks.

+• Players Page
-	•	Players Page: Player grid with filters and profile placeholders
+Player grid with image placeholders.
+Structured for future filtering and profile expansion.

-	•	Matches Page: Upcoming and past match listings
+• Matches Page
+Simple layout for upcoming and completed matches.
+Ready for scoreboard or match stats.

-	•	Contracts Page: Simple contract table layout
+• Contracts Page
+Basic contract table.
+Supports future dynamic data or user roles.

-	•	Contact Page: Contact form and agency information
+• Contact Page
+Contact form with name, email, and message fields.
+Agency location and details included.

 Tools Used

+• HTML and CSS for website structure and styling
-	•	Figma / Draw.io (for wireframe creation)
+• hand drawn wireframe creation

-	•	PNG exports for presentation
+Repository Structure

+• /wireframes
+Contains the PNG  files showing each page layout.

+• /website
+Contains the HTML and CSS files for the full website.

+• README.md
+Project overview, instructions, and documentation.

-How to View
+How to View Everything

-	1. Open the provided .png or .fig file to view the wireframe.
-	2. Each page is labeled and organized to guide future front-end development.
+Open the wireframes folder and review each PNG or FIG file.

+Open the website folder and load index.html in any browser.

+Navigate through all five pages to see how the designs match the wireframes.

+Future Improvements

+• Add player profile pages
+• Add live match updates
+• Add contract search
+• Add form validation
+• Add backend to store players, matches, and contracts

 Author

 Vidal Olu-Jones
-Wireframe created for educational and project documentation purposes.
+Project created for educational use and documentation at Limkokwing University.